 Vocational outcomes: Students can go into a range of employment options.
 Occupations may include, Accommodation Support Worker (Disability) or Respite Care Worker.

-Delivery and assessment: This course is delivered in a classroom setting.
+Delivery and assessment: We offer students the flexibility of choosing between online learning or classroom delivery.
 Assessment methods allow for the gathering of sufficient quality evidence about the student’s performance.
 Methods used include question and answer, observation/demonstration, case study and projects.